HTML language is not only universal, but also one of the easiest for beginners to learn. It is the foundation of every

 Where to Start

-If you are a beginner and have no clue where to start, we suggest these easy-to-follow steps for learning HTML:
+If you are a beginner and have no clue where to start, we suggest these easy-to-follow steps for learning HTML coding:

 - HTML introduction is a great place to start your learning process - a beginner's HTML cheat sheet, you could say.
 This tutorial will provide you with the main tips on using HTML tags.
 Furthermore, you will be able to analyze a basic HTML document after finishing it.
 You can practice now:

 <html> <head> <title>Name of the website</title> </head> <body> <h1>Heading for the content below</h1> <p>Text text text</p> </body> </html>

-- The following tutorials cover various tags you can apply to your documents: elements, headings, paragraphs and so on.
+- The following tutorials cover various tags you can apply to your documents: elements, headings, paragraphs, and so on.
 We also provide code examples for you to practice the hypertext markup language!

 - Speaking of code examples, make sure to click the Try it Live button when available.
 Our code editor will allow you to make changes to the code and analyze the results instantly.
-This is where the button is usually placed:
+You can find this button under most code examples.

-- If you are struggling to master the advanced features of HTML, we suggest you continue learning with our interactive and video courses.
+- If you are struggling to master the advanced features of HTML coding, we suggest you continue learning with our interactive and video courses.
 You will find user-friendly tutorials that are designed for beginners that are just starting to grasp the HTML language basics.

 What You Will Learn

 Our tutorial is divided into separate parts, discussing different aspects of HTML basics.
-We start with the fundamentals and move on to more advanced topics.
-You'll know the essential principles before you start building complex structures.
+We start with the fundamentals and move on to more advanced topics, so you get to know all the essential principles before you start building complex structures.

-As we have mentioned, do not forget to improve your learning process with our interactive and video courses.
+Do not forget to improve your learning process with our interactive and video courses.
 This video course is a great choice for beginners who want to start creating websites right away.
-You will be able to learn HTML language basics in only one hour!
+You will be able to learn the HTML language basics in only one hour!